 Enhanced Access Screening Procedures:

-- Visitor Screening: Our onsite security team is requiring all individuals attempting to access a facility to answer questions regarding their symptoms, exposure, international travels.
-As conditions warrant, CyrusOne is prepared to increase access restrictions to include only allowing access to CyrusOne designated mission-critical personnel.
+- Visitor Screening: Our onsite security team is requiring all individuals attempting to access a facility to answer questions regarding their symptoms and exposure.

-- Temperature Screening: Temperature checks have been implemented using no-contact infrared thermometers for all employees, customers, and visitors attempting to enter CyrusOne facilities at the following locations: Norwalk, Stamford, Somerset, Totowa, Wappingers Falls, Durham, and Aurora.
+- Temperature Screening: Temperature checks have been implemented using no-contact infrared thermometers for all employees, customers, and visitors attempting to enter CyrusOne facilities at the following locations: Carrollton, Allen, Lewisville, Norwalk, San Antonio, Stamford, Somerset, Totowa, Wappingers Falls, Durham, Aurora, Chandler, Houston West, Houston-Galleria, and Sterling, and all European locations.
 Based on CDC guidelines, individuals measuring a temperature of 100.4°F/38°C or higher will be turned away and not allowed to enter the facilities for 14 days.

-- Breakroom Restrictions: No more than 5 people will be permitted in a breakroom at the same time, and a 6-foot distance between people must be maintained.
+- Breakroom Restrictions: All chairs have been removed from break rooms.
+No more than 3 people will be permitted in a breakroom at the same time, and a 6-foot distance between people must be maintained.
 Please utilize the disinfectant wipes prior to and after using any breakroom appliance.
 We ask that you do not congregate in the breakrooms.
 Please utilize the needed amenities and promptly exit the breakroom area.

 - Social Distancing: Please avoid gathering in congregations of more than 10 people and ensure you maintain a 6-foot distance between personnel.